Public opinion in the United States on the invasion of Iraq: Public opinion on war plummets in President Bush's final term

-2006

-A CBS news poll was conducted from 28 to 30 April 2006, nearly three years after President Bush's "Mission Accomplished" speech.
+A CBS news poll was conducted from 28 to 30 April 2006, nearly three years after President Bush's "Mission Accomplished speech" speech.
 719 adults were polled nationwide, with a margin of error of plus or minus four percent.
 30% of those polled approved of the way Bush was handling the Iraq situation, 64% disapproved, and 6% were unsure.
 51% of those polled felt America should have stayed out of Iraq, 44% said the invasion was the right thing to do, and 5% were unsure.

 A CBS/New York Times poll was conducted from 21 to 25 July 2006.
 1,127 adults were polled nationwide, with a margin of error of plus or minus 3%.
 Thirty percent of those polled said the invasion of Iraq was worth the American casualties and other costs, while 63% said the war was not worth it.
 Six percent were unsure.
 32% said they approved of the way George W. Bush was handling the situation in Iraq, 62% disapproved, with six percent unsure.

 A CBS/New York Times poll was conducted from 15 to 19 September 2006.
 1,131 adults were polled nationwide, with a margin of error of plus or minus 3%.
 51% of those polled said that, looking back, they felt that the U.S. should have stayed out of Iraq.
 44% said the U.S. did the right thing in invading Iraq.
 Five percent were unsure.

 A CNN poll was conducted by Opinion Research Corporation from 29 September to 2 October 2006.
 1,014 adults were polled nationwide, with a margin of error of plus or minus 3%.
 61% of those polled disapproved of the war in Iraq, 38% approved, with 1% unsure.

 A Newsweek poll was conducted by Princeton Survey Research Associates International on 26–27 October 2006.
 1,002 adults were polled nationwide, with a margin of error of plus or minus 3%.
 When asked From what you know now, do you think the United States did the right thing in taking military action against Iraq or not?
 43% said it was the "Right Thing".

 A Newsweek poll was conducted by Princeton Survey Research Associates International on 9–10 November 2006.
 1,006 adults were polled nationwide.
 When asked if the U.S. did the right thing by going into Iraq, 41% responded yes, 54% responded no, and 5% unsure.
 The margin of error was plus or minus 3%.

 A CNN poll taken on December 15–17, 2006, found that 67% polled opposed the war in Iraq, but that only a majority of 54% believed in an exit over the next year.
 An LA times poll done a few days previously had found that 65% believe Iraq has become a civil war.
 The same poll found that 66% believed neither side was winning and only 26% of respondents agreed America should stay "as long as it takes".
 Both polls found that 2/3 or more of respondents disapproved of President Bush's handling of the war.